congwei1230/MoChaBench/README.md

-# ▶️ Evaluate Lip Sync Scores with SyncNet
+# ▶️ Evaluating Lip Sync Scores

 ## Overview
-The SyncNet codebase is adapted from [joonson/syncnet_python](https://github.com/joonson/syncnet_python) for improved API and code structure.
+We use SyncNet for evaluation.
+The codebase is adapted from [joonson/syncnet_python](https://github.com/joonson/syncnet_python) with improved code structure and a unified API to facilitate evaluation for the community.

 Follows a HuggingFace Diffuser-style structure.
 We provided a